cilwerner/ms-identity-docs-code-dotnet/4-migration/6-saml-to-oidc/README.md

 - [Visual Studio](https://aka.ms/vsdownload)
 - [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework)
-- An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
+- An Microsoft Entra (Microsoft Entra) tenant.
+For more information on how to get an Microsoft Entra tenant, see [How to get an Microsoft Entra tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)

 ## Migrate from SAML to OpenID Connect

-Azure Azure Active Directory supports application using both [SAML protocol](https://docs.microsoft.com/azure/active-directory/develop/single-sign-on-saml-protocol) and [OAuth 2.0 and OpenID Connect protocol](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols) for authentication.
+Azure Microsoft Entra supports application using both [SAML protocol](https://docs.microsoft.com/azure/active-directory/develop/single-sign-on-saml-protocol) and [OAuth 2.0 and OpenID Connect protocol](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols) for authentication.

-If you have a application using SAML registered on Azure AD today, you can use the same application registration to enable authentication using [OAuth 2.0 and OpenID Connect protocol](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols), thus requiring minimal code changes.
+If you have a application using SAML registered on Microsoft Entra today, you can use the same application registration to enable authentication using [OAuth 2.0 and OpenID Connect protocol](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols), thus requiring minimal code changes.

-### Application changes in Azure Active Directory
+### Application changes in Microsoft Entra ID

 First, sign in to the [Azure portal](https://portal.azure.com) and:

-1. Record the `TenantId`, which can be found in the [Azure Active Directory menu](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview)
+1. Record the `TenantId`, which can be found in the [Microsoft Entra menu](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview)
-2. Record the `ClientId` of the SAML application that is already registered on Azure AD.
+2. Record the `ClientId` of the SAML application that is already registered on Microsoft Entra.
 To find it, navigate to **App Registrations**, search for the application name and copy the value for the **Application (client) ID** column.
 3. Add Microsoft Graph delegated permission `User.Read` to the application:
     - Open the application registration
     - Navigate to **API Permissions** on the left blade